csf-dev/CodingStandards/CSharp/DomainEntities.md

 # Domain entities
 Entities are 'things' which have a unique identity within your application.
-They are often persisted to some kind of database.
+They are often persisted in some way, such as a database.
 Entities are always **classes** and may have a simple inheritance hierarchy.

 ## Use an Entity base class
 All entity classes must have an identity and related behaviour.
 In this case it makes sense to use a base class to provide that common functionality.